 - 1 clove garlic, minced

 - 1/2 cup shredded cheddar cheese

-- 1/4 cup heavy whipping cream or milk
+- 1/4 cup heavy whipping cream or whole milk

-- Bring a large pot of salted water to a boil.
-Boil green beans for 3 minutes.
-Drain and quickly run under cold water to stop the cooking.
-Let dry.
+- Bring a large pot of water to a boil.
+Once boiling, add a big pinch of salt then add green beans.
+Cook for 3 minutes.
+Drain and run under cold water to stop the cooking.